wp-plugins/wp-latex/readme.txt

 `

 will produce an image with a bright green background and a bright red foreground color.
-Colors are specified in 6 digit hex notation.
+Colors are specified in RGB with the standard 6 digit hex notation.

 The equivalent "inline" syntax uses `fg` and `bg` parameters after the LaTeX code.